grafana/grafana/docs/sources/datasources/prometheus/query-editor/index.md

 ### Exemplars

 Toggle **Exemplars** to run a query that includes exemplars in the graph.
 Exemplars are unique to Prometheus.
-For more information see [Introduction to exemplars][exemplars].
+For more information see [Introduction to exemplars](ref:exemplars).

 {{% admonition type="note" %}}
 There is no option to add exemplars with an **Instant** query type.